Who won NASCAR Cup race in Kansas? Winner is Kyle Larson, plus full results

 Reach Mike Organ at 615-259-8021 or on X @MikeOrganWriter.

-This article originally appeared on Nashville Tennessean: NASCAR Cup results in Kansas: Kyle Larson is winner Sunday
+This article originally appeared on Oklahoman: NASCAR Cup results in Kansas: Kyle Larson is winner Sunday